gruntwork-io/boilerplate/_docs/README.md

           - {{"{{"}} .AnotherVariable {{"}}"}}
     ```
 * Boilerplate runs your `command` with the working directory set to the `--template-folder` option.
+* `skip` (Optional): Skip this hook if this condition, which can use Go templating syntax and
+  boilerplate variables, evaluates to the string `true`.
+This is useful to conditionally enable or disable
+  dependencies.
 * For an alternative way to execute commands, see the `shell` helper in [template helpers](#template-helpers).

 #### Templates